YunseoH/data-science-projects/Logistics Optimization & Demand Forecasting/README.md

 ## 2. Demand Forecasting 📈

-### Goal
-Build lightweight models to predict short-term vendor-specific demand, enabling more precise procurement and reducing inventory risk.

-### Approach
-- Used **ARIMA & Prophet models** on vendor time series data.
+**Why?**
+Accurate demand forecasts are critical to prevent costly overstock or stockouts.
+The goal was to build lightweight models suitable for operational environments.

+**How?**
+- Developed per-vendor time series models using **ARIMA** (with log transforms & seasonality) and **Prophet** (daily trends).
+- Applied outlier detection (IQR & Z-score) to stabilize data.
+- Forecasted 30-day demand to support procurement planning.

+**Impact:**
-- Improved forecast accuracy by ~20% vs. prior naive estimates.
+The new models improved forecast accuracy by approximately **20%** compared to previous naive approaches.

 ### Data Schema (Quantity)
 |     Column    | Description |